Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 The radiation and chemotherapy treatments used for treating NHL can potentially have long-term effects on many organs in the body and can increase the risk for serious illnesses, including heart disease and certain cancers.
 Other long-term effects of cancer treatments include somatic symptoms such as fatigue and generalized aches and pains.

 Some cancer treatments can cause infertility.
-Patients who may wish to have children in the future should ask their doctors about fertility-preserving treatments.
+People who may wish to have children in the future should ask their providers about fertility-preserving treatments.
 It is very important to have these discussions before cancer treatment starts.
-The American Society for Clinical Oncology (ASCO) has guidelines for the best fertility preservation methods for male and female cancer patients.
+The American Society for Clinical Oncology (ASCO) has guidelines for the best fertility preservation methods for male and female cancer people.
 They include sperm freezing and banking (sperm cryopreservation) for men, and egg (oocyte) and embryo cryopreservation for women.

-Treatment for non-Hodgkin's lymphoma is highly specific for each patient and is determined by the tumor classification.
+Treatment for NHL is highly specific for each person and is determined by the tumor classification.
 It includes the following factors:

 - Stage (the extent of the tumor)